Annapurna Circuit Trek

 • Trekker’s Information Management System (TIMS) Card: NPR 1,000 per person.

-Meals on the Annapurna Circuit Trek
+Meals and Drinking Water on the Annapurna Circuit Trek

-Annapurna Circuit Trek Physical Requirements
+Annapurna Circuit Trek Alternatives

 Day to Day Itinerary